wikimedia/jquery.ime/rules/README.md

 This rule replace all key strokes to its upper case character.

+patterns_x: Defined the same way as ordinary patterns, but active while holding down the alt key or alt graph key.
+When active the normal patterns will be excluded.
+These two modifier keys can be handled differently on various hardware.
+It might be necessary to define ordinary patterns in addition to patterns_x to catch all cases.

+patterns_shift: Defined the same way as ordinary patterns, but active while holding down the shift key.
+When active the normal patterns will still be run, but only after the rules listed in patterns_shift is run.

 contextLength: Length of the context to remember. jquery.ime can replace the text based on the previously typed characters. eg: